WriteSAE: Sparse Autoencoders for Recurrent State

 Closed-form prediction of logit shiftQwen3.5-0.8Bn/aR2=0.98

-Cross-architecture sharpness: GDN rank-1 > RWKV-7 rank-2 > Mamba-2 diagonal.
-Mamba-2 and GLA are the confirmed negative class.
-WriteSAE atoms do not install cleanly when the native write is not rank-1.
+Cross-architecture ordering: GDN rank-1 > RWKV-7 rank-2 > Mamba-2 diagonal.
+The median cosine between an atom and the nearest native write at its firing positions is highest in GDN (0.262), then RWKV-7 (0.180), then Mamba-2 (0.0575).
+WriteSAE atoms do not install cleanly when the native write rule is not rank-1.

 How it works

 A vector decoder atom cannot reach a matrix cache write: a vector in d has the wrong shape to add to a dk × dv matrix.
-WriteSAE makes each decoder atom a pair (vi, wi) that installs as viwi, the same rank-1 form as the native write.
-The atom replaces one cache slot at a time, keeping the cache rank budget intact.
-The matched-Frobenius-norm ablation control tests whether the atom itself is doing the work, not whether any rank-1 perturbation would do.
+WriteSAE makes each decoder atom a pair (vi, wi) whose outer product viwi has the same rank-1 form as the native write.
+The replacement test removes the model's write at a firing position, inserts the atom scaled by its SAE activation, continues the forward pass, and compares forward KL on the final output distribution against two controls: deleting the write entirely, and substituting a same-amplitude random atom.
+The atom has to beat both to count as the model's own write.

 Install & usage